Gatherings with music in Zambia: the local cults

 Large-scale manifestations of the local cults

-Gatherings in Zambia: the local cults.
-The large-scale manifestations of these cults are rituals of rejoicing, mourning and problem solving.
+Gatherings with music in Zambia: the local cults.
+The large-scale manifestations of these cults are rituals of rejoicing, mourning, and problem-solving.
 Rejoicing (kwilimuna) and mourning (kulila) are central to the exchanges between the human and the spirit world.
 Small and large feasts and rituals of rejoicing and of mourning are part of the exchange ‘system’.

-Also problem solving is important in this ‘system’.
-In an ideal system problem solving would not be necessary.
-But actually, certainly because the cults become more prominent in times of trouble, problem solving is most important.
+Problem-solving is also important in this ‘system’.
+In an ideal system, problem-solving would not be necessary.
+But in reality, certainly because the cults become more prominent in times of trouble, problem-solving is most important.
 People hope or expect the cults to solve their problems.
-And, they know, or are easily remembered of the fact, that these problems are caused by their own disregard for the exchange ‘system’ and for the timely showing of joy, for instance gratitude, and especially grief, for instance mourning or other attention to significant deceased.
-Note that even during the revival in the 1980s this was not common knowledge or practice.
-In the years after they have turned into a kind of niche knowledge and practice that become more prominent when times get hard.
+And, they know, or are easily reminded, that these problems are caused by their own disregard for the exchange ‘system’ and for the timely showing of joy (for instance, gratitude), and especially grief (for instance, mourning or other attention to significant deceased).
+Note that even during the revival in the 1980s, this was not common knowledge or practice.
+In the years after, they have turned into a kind of niche knowledge and practice that becomes more prominent when times get hard.

 People just wait until ishamo comes.
 They have forgotten how to do kwilimuna and kulila.